morganrivers/forecasting_policy_impact/README.md

 ## Interpretation of Results

 - The model shows ability to extract signal (Brier score of 0.203 vs. random baseline of 0.250)
-- Performance is comparable to zero-shot GPT-4 but trails human forecaster aggregates
+- Performance is comparable to zero-shot GPT-4 but trails human forecaster aggregates on geopolitical forecasts, which is approximately 0.149 (Halawi et. al., 2024)
-- With only 133 overlapping records scored, small sample size effects should be considered
+- With only 133 records scored, small sample size effects should be considered
-- Current performance falls between median human forecasters and elite forecasting aggregates
+- Current (0.203) performance falls between median human forecasters (0.203) and elite forecasting aggregates (0.149)
+- **Assuming data contamination is not significantly improving forecasting accuracy**, we can expect an improvement of approximately  (0.208 - 0.179 = 0.029) from fine-tuning to a forecasting accuracy of approximately 0.174 using techniques from (Halawi et. al., 2024).

 ## Next Steps

 1. **Data integrity**: Collect new data from sources like Web of Science and Scopus
 2. **Retrieval enhancement**: Add contextual retrieval and structured reasoning steps
 3. **Ensemble methods**: Average forecasts with baseline models or human seed data
-4. **Fine-tuning**: Apply fine-tuning of gpt4.1 to improve probability calibration
+4. **Fine-tuning**: Switch to gpt4, apply fine-tuning of gpt4 to improve probability calibration

 ## Setup and Usage